Sayomphon/Stock-Analysis-using-FinBERTandBART/Model Fine-tuning.md

 # Function to fine-tune a pre-trained model
 def custom_fine_tune(transformer_model, tokenizer, train_dataset, val_dataset, output_dir, epochs=3, batch_size=16, learning_rate=2e-5):
 ```
+  - Function Definition:
+    - def custom_fine_tune(...): Defines a function named custom_fine_tune to fine-tune a pre-trained transformer model.
+  - Parameters:
     - transformer_model: The pre-trained transformer model to be fine-tuned.
-  - tokenizer: The tokenizer corresponding to the transformer model.
+    - tokenizer: The tokenizer associated with the transformer model.
-  - train_dataset: The dataset used for training.
+    - train_dataset: The custom dataset used for training the model.
-  - val_dataset: The dataset used for validation.
+    - val_dataset: The custom dataset used for validating the model.
-  - output_dir: The directory where the trained model and tokenizer will be saved.
+    - output_dir: The directory where the fine-tuned model and results will be saved.
-  - epochs: The number of training epochs (default is 3).
+    - epochs: The number of epochs to train the model (default is 3).
     - batch_size: The batch size for training and evaluation (default is 16).
-  - learning_rate: The learning rate for optimization (default is 2e-5).
+    - learning_rate: The learning rate for the optimizer (default is 2e-5).
 ### Training Arguments
 TrainingArguments is instantiated with various settings
 ```python